Page last updated December 5, 2024

 In response to the extraordinary increase in oversight demands, the OIG: hired additional criminal investigators, increased the caseload of investigators already onboard, deployed staff to review DOL and SWA’s efforts, and strengthened our data analytics program.
 In addition, we took several other actions to augment our efforts, including the following:

-In one recent OIG investigation, the primary defendant in the case, a former federal employee, was sentenced to 192 months of federal incarceration for her role in a mail/wire fraud conspiracy, plus an additional 24 months of incarceration for aggravated identity theft.
+In another OIG investigation, the primary defendant in the case, a former federal employee, was sentenced to 192 months of federal incarceration for her role in a mail/wire fraud conspiracy, plus an additional 24 months of incarceration for aggravated identity theft.
 The defendant was convicted for her role in a conspiracy to defraud at least 5 SWAs of more than $3.5 million in pandemic-related UI benefits.
 To obtain these UI benefits, the defendant and others filed false and misleading applications in the names of identity theft victims, co-conspirators, and inmates of state and federal prisons.
 Among other information, the defendant and her co-conspirators included in these applications materially false wage and employment histories and contact information that did not, in fact, belong to the purported applicants.
 The defendant was ordered by the court to pay more than $2 million in restitution, jointly and severally with 3 other convicted co defendants.
 The court also ordered forfeiture in the amount of over $1.6 million, which represents the specific amount of fraudulent UI benefits directly attributable to the defendant, for which she is solely liable.

-In another OIG investigation, a defendant was sentenced to 92 months of federal incarceration for his role in a scheme involving the possession of 15 or more access devices44 and possession of a firearm by a convicted felon.
+In another OIG investigation, a defendant was sentenced to 92 months of federal incarceration for his role in a scheme involving the possession of 15 or more access devices31 and possession of a firearm by a convicted felon.
 Additionally, he was sentenced to 24 more months of consecutive incarceration for aggravated identity theft.
 The investigation revealed that the defendant possessed the identities of approximately 72 identity theft victims and he used those identities to apply for UI benefits in 25 states.
 The court also ordered the defendant to pay restitution in the amount of $491,074 to 15 SWAs.

 Early in the pandemic, the OIG worked with the DOJ to create the National UI Fraud Task Force, a nine-agency federal task force focused on law enforcement intelligence sharing, deconfliction, joint national and regional messaging, and the effective use of investigative and prosecutorial resources.
 The National UI Fraud Task Force has also worked closely with partners at the International Organized Crime Intelligence and Operations Center (IOC-2) to develop a deconfliction process to coordinate investigative information across federal law enforcement agencies.